aaryaahmed56/DiscreteLog.jl/README.md

 https://eprint.iacr.org/2019/751.pdf

-Implements general as well as finite field elliptic curve homogeneous point arithmetic, divisors on elliptic curves (associated et al.) and models of elliptic curves with a specific divisor and points on them of a fixed degree.
+Implements general as well as finite field elliptic curve homogeneous point arithmetic, divisors on elliptic curves (divisors associated to rational functions on the curve et al.), as well as models of elliptic curves with a specific divisor and points on them of a fixed degree.

 ## Dependencies